Madhav-MKNC/X-Hall/README.md

 python3 server.py
 ```

-- Remember the Host IP and Port no. and update them in the Client program
+- Do not forget to update Host IP and Port in the Client program
 - Now users can run the Client program and join the Server